ROTARY CLUB OF MIRAMICHI

 Rotary is a worldwide organization of business and professional leaders that provides humanitarian service, encourages high ethical standards in all vocations, and helps build goodwill and peace in the world.
 Approximately 1.2 million Rotarians belong to more than 32,000 clubs in more than 200 countries and geographical areas.

-Club meetings are held at 12 noon on Wednesdays at Howard Johnson Inn & Suites, 1 Jane Street, Miramichi, New Brunswick.
+Club meetings are held at 12 noon on Wednesdays at Mike's Bar & Grill, 484 King George Highway, Miramichi, New Brunswick.

 Latest Updates